akhinos/cf4k8s-networking/README.md

 - [Socket Tapping](https://www.envoyproxy.io/docs/envoy/v1.12.0/api-v2/api/v2/core/base.proto#envoy-api-msg-core-transportsocket): Directly tap into a socket.
 Very low-level, similar to tcpdump (also supports creating pcap files for wireshark).
 - [HTTP Filter](https://www.envoyproxy.io/docs/envoy/v1.12.0/configuration/http/http_filters/tap_filter): A high-level filter plugin.
 Supports matching on HTTP properties like headers, cookies etc.

-For tapping into CF apps, a selector for the app guid is recommended so that only the sidecar envoy of that particular app is tapped.
+For tapping into CF apps, a selector for the app guid is recommended so that only the Sidecar Envoy of that particular app is tapped.

 A [small tool](envoy-tap/tap.sh) has been provided to inject a filter conveniently into a CF app.